 Department of Natural Resources

-People around the world are familiar with the work and personality of Bob Ross, the American painter, art instructor and television host who in the ’80s and ’90s shared his love for painting and the environment with millions of viewers on the public television show, “The Joy of Painting.”
-Ross was known for demonstrating seemingly simple brushstrokes that brought gorgeous landscapes – full of happy little trees – to life on the canvas.
+People around the world are familiar with the work and personality of Bob Ross, the American painter, art instructor and television host.
+In the ’80s and ’90s, Ross shared his love for painting and the environment with millions of viewers on “The Joy of Painting” public television show.
+He was known for simple brushstrokes that brought gorgeous landscapes – full of happy little trees – to life on the canvas.

 The DNR shares Ross’ enthusiasm for nature.
 Through a partnership with Bob Ross Inc. and funding from the U.S. Forest Service Great Lakes Restoration Initiative, the DNR’s Happy Little Trees program helps state park campgrounds recover from invasive forest pests and diseases (like emerald ash borer and oak wilt) that damage or kill trees.

 Volunteers collect local native seeds from the areas where trees are most needed.
 Through a partnership with the Michigan Department of Corrections, the seeds are placed in the care of inmates in the Michigan Prisoner Re-entry Initiative, where inmates learn horticultural practices and help raise new trees for replanting.

 The collection of local native seeds is key to growing trees specifically for replanting at state parks within the same geographical region, because trees with similar genetics – for example, height, leaf shape and size, type of flowers and function – are much more likely to thrive.

 The Happy Little Trees program supports the restoration of native Michigan ecosystems and other natural resources by growing native trees, shrubs, grasses and plant products for use in Michigan state parks, recreation areas and public boating access sites.